Introductory Microeconomics, Michaelmas Term 2024

 With only a small number of sessions together, we cannot possibly cover everything in tutorials.
 The point cannot be emphasised too much that your studies at Oxford will be mostly self-directed and independent.
 You will teach yourselves and each other, rather than us teaching you.

 Part of our job is to help prepare you for the prelims exam.
 But our real goal is to help you become good economists.
 We do not teach with one eye fixed on the exams.
 Do not expect feedback of the form "you could earn two more marks here if ...".
 In fact, do not expect marks at all, as I won't give them for tutorial and class work.
 (Collections are different.)
 I want your focus to be on asking questions, articulating answers, and learning economics, not on earning marks.
-You will receive a lot of feedback in tutorial and class discussions, so use them wisely, and actively.
+You will receive a lot of feedback in tutorial and class discussions, so make the most of them.

 Essays